hansemmanuel/gcp-k8s/README.md

 The purpose of these terraform and ansible scripts are to quickly deploy a self managed kubernetes cluster in GCP for testing purpose.
 The terraform and ansible scripts can easily extended to deploy multiple K8s cluster.
 By default it will setup a K8s cluster with single master node and a single worker node.

+First create a GCP service account for terrafrom.
+Follow this doc for setup GCP serviceaccount credentials for terraform https://learn.hashicorp.com/tutorials/terraform/google-cloud-platform-build

 **How to run**

 First get into folder 'terraform'. and copy  'variables.tf.example'   as 'variables.tf'.  define the variables as per your environment .